Header Ads

 10 Comprehensive Guide for Raising Safe and Healthy Kids

 Growing up is hard work, and a child has a special set of requirements to get the job done.
-“Kids have to be treated as their own entities with unique needs,.
+“Kids have to be treated as their own entities with unique needs,” says Laura Jana, a pediatrician in Omaha and a co-author of Food Fights ($15, amazon.com).
 That’s because your little person is still developing, of course, from her brain to her bones.
+Here are a few ways on how you can give him or her what it takes to get big and strong.

-1. Plan a healthy pregnancy
+Plan a healthy pregnancy.

 Take folic acid and avoid drinking alcohol to help prevent certain birth defects and disabilities.
 Know your family’s health history to see if you and your baby are at higher risk for certain diseases and conditions.
 Make sure any health conditions you have are under control and that you are up-to-date on your vaccinations.